 Little Tao (tay oh)

 I was in my neighbors back yard with Tao on the leash.
 The kind that extends then come back to you.
 While talking with me neighbor Tao was just walking around and smelling everything as he usually does when he walked behind my garage and he was out of sight.
+The following are some articles about Dog Poisons you should read so that you can be better prepared.

 Not concerned due to him being on the leash and knowing there is nothing back there that could hurt him, I was not concerned.
 After several minutes though, I walked to him and said what are you doing when I saw him eating a block of Blue Death, rat poison.
 (My neighbor had put it out but didn't tell me) I was so scared, knowing that it causes death by internal bleeding, I grabbed my coffee cup and started trying to rinse his mouth out.